 \section{Discussion and conclusions}

-We studied tori with thickness determined by the $\beta$ parameter and found that the influences of the NS's angular momentum and quadrupole moment were counterbalanced, i.e. that for the fixed radius of the centre, the solution for moderate angular momentum and relatively large but still plausible quadrupole parameter was similar to the non-rotating case.
-This finding is in accordance with the results of several recent studies \citep{kluzniakrosinska2013,kluzniakrosinska2014,rosinskaetal2014} which explored the interplay between the relativistic effects associated with the impact of angular momentum and Newtonian effects associated with the impact of quadrupole moment.
+We studied tori with thickness determined by the $\beta$ parameter and, utilising the quadrupole parameter, found that the influences of the NS's angular momentum and quadrupole moment were rather counterbalanced, i.e. that for the fixed radius of the centre, the solution for moderate angular momentum and relatively large but still plausible quadrupole parameter was similar to the non-rotating case.
+This finding is in accordance with the results of several recent studies \citep{kluzniakrosinska2013,kluzniakrosinska2014,rosinskaetal2014} which explored the interplay between the relativistic frame dragging effects given by the impact of angular momentum and the effects associated with the quadrupole moment that would also arise in Newtonian physics.
 Nevertheless, as we show in comparison between the non-rotating and moderately rotating cases, cusp tori with the same specific angular momentum have very different sizes for different choices of spacetime parameters.